3 societal trends impacting your business—and what to do about them

 As financial advisors, it's important that you understand your clients' desire to be more connected and present in their daily lives.
 Personal finances are a hugely emotional topic, and when your clients are worried about money, they can't be present or open to the possibilities in the way they want to.

 - Look for ways to help your clients feel an element of ownership.
 Lear's research shows that people tend to feel out of control, that they don't have ownership over where their mind is and what it's paying attention to.
 And we are always more present when we feel like we have an element of ownership.
 So let your clients be more directly involved in the entire process of handling their finances to give them that sense of ownership.

 - Add a trusted healthcare expert to your referral network.
 According to Lear, health is the most important factor affecting happiness and retirement, especially for baby boomers.
 Offering clients access to a specialist who understands many of their healthcare-related concerns, including those associated with longevity, can be very impactful in the client relationship.

 As the practice of mindfulness continues to gain momentum, it's likely that your clients will be thinking about it, reading about it, or already engaging in it.

 Transformational shifts are underway in our culture, and being successful requires embracing change, anticipating new dynamics in the marketplace, and adjusting how you run your firm.
 By understanding the future factors presented here, your firm can develop more effective methods of serving your clients.

-Read a transcript from Kim Lear's presentation to get a more in depth understanding of these "future factors."
+Read the transcript to get a more in depth understanding of Kim Lear's "future factors."